oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 ### GetDLL()

 `GetDLL` will start by XOR decrypting itself until a `flag` is reached. `SHELLCODE_XOR_OFFSET` is where to start decrypting the shellcode, because the first bytes of the shellcode cannot be encrypted otherwise the shellcode could not run.
-You can see on the screenshot below that starting from the breakpoint (red), the code is garbage and cannot be interpreted.
+You can see on the screenshot below that starting from the breakpoint (red), the code is garbage assembly.

 ![Obfuscated shellcode](/assets/pics/2020-12-16/x64dbg_obf.png)